hannahmetzler/hannahmetzler.github.io/cv.md

 * *Open Science*:
     - Society for the Improvement of Psychological Science - [SIPS](https://improvingpsych.org)
     - Institute for Globally Distributed Open Research and Education - [IGDORE][IGDORE]
-* Board member of Effective Altruism [community Austria](https://effectivealtruism.at/unser-team): A social movement that uses evidence and reason to do the most good - [Effective Altruism Global](https://www.effectivealtruism.org)
+* Member of the Effective Altruism [community Austria](https://effectivealtruism.at/unser-team), board member in 2022: A social movement that uses evidence and reason to do the most good - [Effective Altruism Global](https://www.effectivealtruism.org)

 ___